Search

 Back to top

-Is family violence a workplace issue?
+Is this violence a workplace issue?

 Back to top

 You may have heard people say “it is a personal matter”, “it's none of my business” or “that's between the couple”, for example.
-These attitudes further isolate people experiencing violence creating a barrier between the target and those who may be in a position to provide valuable support and assistance.
+These attitudes further isolate people experiencing violence creating a barrier between the individual and those who may be in a position to provide valuable support and assistance.
 The workplace can play an important role in assisting people experiencing violence of any kind to get the necessary help.

 Back to top